-To ensure that you only receive promotional information that is of supposed interest to you, we categorise and add further information to your customer profile on the basis of Art.
-6 para.
-1 lit. f) DS-GVO.
-Statistical information as well as information about you (e.g. basic data of your customer profile) is used for this purpose.
-The aim is to send you advertising that is geared solely to your actual or perceived needs and accordingly not to bother you with irrelevant advertising.
+To ensure that you only receive advertising information that is of presumed interest to you, we categorise and add further information to your customer profile on the basis of Article 6(1) f) GDPR.
+Both statistical information and information about you personally (e.g. basic data from your customer profile) are used for this purpose.
+The aim is to send you advertising material geared solely to your actual or presumed needs and accordingly not to bother you with unnecessary advertising.

-10.2 Sending newsletters to existing customers
+10.2 Newsletter distribution to existing customers

-If you have provided us with your e-mail address when purchasing goods or services, we reserve the right to regularly send you e-mail offers for similar goods or services to those already purchased from our range.
-In accordance with Section 7(3) of the German Unfair Competition Act (UWG), we do not need to obtain your separate consent for this.
-In this respect, the data processing is carried out solely on the basis of our legitimate interest in personalised direct advertising in accordance with Art.
-6 Para.
-1 lit. f DS-GVO.
+If you have provided us with your e-mail address when purchasing goods or services, we may periodically e-mail you offers for goods or services similar to those you have already purchased from our range.
+In accordance with Section 7(3) of the German Unfair Competition Act (UWG), we do not need to obtain separate consent from you for this.
+The legal basis for the processing of the data is our legitimate interest in personalised direct advertising in accordance with Article 6(1) f) GDPR.
 If you have initially objected to the use of your e-mail address for this purpose, we will not send you any e-mails.
 You may, of course, object to the use of your e-mail address for advertising purposes at any later time.

-10.3 Advertising newsletter
+10.4 Advertising newsletter

 you have a valid e-mail address and

-In the case of sending our newsletter to our existing customers (section 10.2), the analysis is based on our legitimate interest in determining the success of our newsletter and optimising its content (Art.
-6 para.
-1 lit. f DS-GVO).
-If you register to receive our newsletter (section 10.3), the analysis is carried out on the basis of the consent you gave when registering (Art.
-6 para.
-1 lit. a DS-GVO).
+In the case of sending our newsletter to our existing customers (section 10.2), the analysis is carried out on the basis of our legitimate interest in determining the success of our newsletter and optimising its content (Article 6(1) f) GDPR).
+If you register to receive our newsletter (section 10.3), the analysis will be carried out on the basis of your consent given during registration (Article 6(1) a) GDPR).

-If you do not wish to have your data analysed by Optimizely, you must unsubscribe from the newsletter.
-For this purpose, we provide a corresponding link in every newsletter message.
-Furthermore, you can also unsubscribe directly on the website.
+If you do not want any analysis via Episerver, you must unsubscribe from the newsletter.
+We provide a link for this in every newsletter message.
+Furthermore, you can also unsubscribe from the newsletter directly on the website.